Contentify/Contentify/daux/docs/Development/Troubleshooting.md

 If PHP cancels the database setup with a "Maximum execution time of 30 seconds exceeded" exception this means creating the database is too time-consuming.
 Unfortunately creating the database is **very** time-consuming.
 If it's running on systems with little computing power the script can exceed the execution time limit.
 There are two solutions:

 * Try to increase the excution time: Open the `php.ini` config file and set [max_execution_time](http://php.net/manual/de/info.configuration.php#ini.max-execution-time) to an appropriate value (or simply set it to 0).
-* Contact our support team.
-They will send you an SQL dump file with a database that's ready for use.
+* Contact us on [GitHub](https://github.com/Contentify/Contentify/issues).
+We will give you an SQL dump file with a database that's ready for use.
 Import this file, for example with [PHPMyAdmin](http://www.phpmyadmin.net/).

 # Alpha